newscorp-ghfb/NewsKit/terraform/s3/README.md

 ** AUTOMATED TERRAFORM SETUP **

-The Terraform in the /dev folder should NOT be run manually but via CircleCI.
+The Terraform in the remote-state folders should NOT be run manually but via CircleCI.